Why is it important?

 We acknowledge that improving our sustainability performance is only possible if we collaborate with businesses that share our commitment.
 Our supply chain predominantly consists of subcontractors working on our sites, and materials suppliers.
 We have a comprehensive Group-wide supplier accreditation process, managed through our central procurement team, which continually assesses our supply chain on areas including quality, safety, responsible manufacturing and ethical resourcing to ensure compliance with the Group's policies.

-Through our central engineering team and our operational improvement initiatives, we are constantly striving to develop innovative products and services that deliver positive environmental or social outcomes through the value chain and will contribute to the Group's sustainable growth.
+Through our central engineering team and Project Horizon (our new digitisation project), we are constantly striving to develop innovative products and services that deliver positive environmental or social outcomes through the value chain and will contribute to the Group's sustainable growth.
 In order to achieve this aim, the recruitment, development and retention of highly skilled employees who are proficient in new and emerging digital technologies is key and aligns to our second sustainability focus area of 'people'.

 Our progress against our targets

-In 2022, the Group continued its work to embed its sustainability framework into our purpose and corporate strategy and further evolve our sustainability reporting to provide our stakeholders with transparent and useful information on the Group's climate-related risks and opportunities, in line with the TCFD recommendations.
-External advisers were appointed to support management with this task.
+In 2023, the Group continued its work to embed its sustainability framework into our purpose and corporate strategy and further evolve our sustainability reporting to provide our stakeholders with transparent and useful information on the Group's climate-related risks and opportunities, in line with the TCFD recommendations.
+External advisers were appointed to support management with this task and to help model the climate change scenarios, which are disclosed on Building a Responsible and Sustainable Business.

-The Group's record order book of £486m at 1 June 2022 (2021: £393m at 1 November 2021) contains projects that are contributing to positive environmental outcomes, including projects developing the UK's rail infrastructure, especially, but not limited to, those for HS2 and the electrification of the rail network.
+The Group's high-quality order book of £510 at 1 June 2023 (2022: £464m at 1 November 2022) contains c.
+50 per cent of value from projects that are contributing to positive environmental outcomes, including battery plants and projects developing the UK's rail infrastructure, especially, but not limited to, those for HS2 and the electrification of the rail network.

-Similarly, the current level of tendering and pipeline activity across the Group is very encouraging and also includes a good proportion of projects which will contribute to a global green, more sustainable economy, including battery plants and additional rail infrastructure projects and fabrication of wind turbine blades.
+Similarly, the current level of tendering and pipeline activity across the Group is very encouraging and also includes a good proportion of projects which will contribute to a global green, more sustainable economy, including additional rail infrastructure projects and fabrication of wind turbine blades.

-During the year, 100 per cent (2021: 97 per cent) of the Group's suppliers were subject to our annual supply chain contractor due diligence reviews to ensure our supply chain maintains the highest operational and ethical standards.
-Our commitment to bring our supply chain along on our sustainability journey is underpinned by our 'very good' BES 6001 accreditation and 'A-' CDP supplier engagement rating.
+During the year, 100 per cent (2022: 100 per cent) of the Group's suppliers were subject to our annual supply chain contractor due diligence reviews to ensure our supply chain maintains the highest operational and ethical standards.
+Our commitment to bring our supply chain along on our sustainability journey is underpinned by our 'very good' BES 6001 accreditation and 'A minus' CDP supplier engagement rating.

-• Continue to develop and incorporate new product development processes through our business improvement initiatives and investment in research and development.
+Continue to develop and incorporate new product development processes through Project Horizon and investment in research and development.